Quickstart: Launch Interactive Build Workloads with Connected Ports¶

 Exposing a Container Port¶

-There are four ways to expose ports in Kubernetes: Port Forwarding, NodePort, and LoadBalancer.
+There are three ways to expose ports in Kubernetes: Port Forwarding, NodePort, and LoadBalancer.
 The first two will always work.
-The others require a special setup by your administrator.
+The other requires a special setup by your administrator.
 The four methods are explained here.

 The document below provides an example based on Port Forwarding.